America's Backyard: History

-The Monroe Doctrine
+Monroe Doctrine

 During the early 19th century, many Spanish colonies in Latin America were trying to take advantage of the failing Spanish empire and were trying to gain their independence from Spain.
 However, during the early 1820s, Spain was on the verge of restoration.
 The United States and Great Britain did not want Spain to gain any power back in Latin America because they wanted those colonies to become independent.
 Simon Bolivar was a leader in the fight for independence.
 With those colonies independent, they could trade in a mutually beneficial way with the United States and Great Britain and not be restricted by mercantilistic Spain which wanted to benefit its home economy at the expense of the South Americans.
 In light of all of this, President James Monroe proposed the Monroe Doctrine on December 2, 1823.
 The Doctrine stated that any further efforts by European countries to colonize land or interfere with states in the Americas would be viewed by the United States of America as acts of aggression requiring US intervention and asserted that the Western Hemisphere was not to be further colonized by European countries, and that the United States would not interfere with existing European colonies nor in the internal concerns of European countries.
 Since the United States at the time was not known as a powerful country, the Doctrine was not internationally taken seriously, however, since Great Britain agreed with it no countries challenged it.

 The term "America's backyard" was then coined during this time as a reference to Latin America.
 The United States supported the Spanish colonies' independence because they wanted to keep Spain and other European countries out of the Western Hemisphere, out of "America's Backyard".

-This manifested itself in the Louisiana Purchase (from France), Alaska Purchase (from Russia), 1812 War (against Britain), Spanish–American War, the Big Stick ideology, etc.
+This manifested itself in the Louisiana Purchase (from France), Alaska Purchase (from Russia), 1812 War (against Britain), Spanish–American War, and the Big Stick ideology.